Statement from Anthony Roberts, candidate for the Scientific Humanist Party

 Statement from Rebecca Silversmith, candidate for the Cosmic Merger Party

 Take sex for example.
 My opponent is correct that a potential modus vivendi between humans and parasites may open up sexual reproduction and its cultural artifacts to reinterpretation.
 But he insists that we are in a position to decide in detail how that should be expressed.
-Do we actually know enough to be in the position of decision we're in?
+Do we actually know enough to be in the position of decision we're in, regarding sexuality or the many other evolving aspects of human culture and physiology?
 What the Cosmic Merger Party understands is that our current position of apparent "dominion" remains a result of forces we cannot see.
-Why are we in this seeming dominant position?
+Why are we in this apparent dominant position?
 We don't know why, any more than we've known why we've been in any position throughout human history.

 And what of science?
 Does the Cosmic Merger Party oppose science and its gifts?
 Not at all.
 What we call for is a new type of science, so that, for instance, instead of finding out what atoms are made of by smashing them into each other, or determining how animals operate by torturing them to death, we find new tools to "see" into things.
 There is evidence that the ancient cultures of our species did indeed see into things, and speak with things.
 We've been taught to ridicule and dismiss such notions, in favor of my opponent's credo of "deciding," of keeping the human in charge.
 And look what that got us: Human War Three-Hundred Thousand!